ModricFX/JumpScape/readme.md

 JumpScape is a 2D platformer game developed using the **MonoGame** framework.
 It offers smooth gameplay, customizable frame rates, and fullscreen mode to adapt to various devices and player preferences.

-## Features
-- **Custom Frame Rate Options**: Choose between 30 FPS, 60 FPS, 120 FPS, or unlimited frame rate for the best performance.
-- **Fullscreen and Windowed Mode Support**: Switch seamlessly between fullscreen and windowed modes.
-- **Optimized Performance**: Smooth rendering and responsive controls for an engaging gaming experience.
-- **Cross-Platform**: Compatible with Windows, macOS, and Linux.

 ## Installation and Setup
 1. **Download the Project**
    - Clone the repository or download the ZIP file.